AndBoun/dungeon-1.05/README.md

 ## Constraints:
 - All files and inputs are assumed to be valid
 - There is no limit on the number of monsters, but too high of an input will cause an infinite loop, as there's no space to place monsters
+- The monster list will only show a maximum of 10 monsters at once

 ## Additional Notes
 - If the user enter an invalid input, the game pauses and until they make a correct move.
 To skip a turn, the user must specifically pass their turn.